tutorgen/hpit_services/README.md

 `pip3 install -r requirements.txt`

 #####Configuring HPIT
-First, make sure that MongoDB, Neo4j, and Couchbase are running.
+First, make sure that MongoDB, and Neo4j are running.
 HPIT is configured to use SQLite for development, so PostgreSQL does not need to be started.
 The databases can be controlled by these commands:

 MongoDB:  `sudo service mongodb start`, `sudo service mongodb stop`

 Neo4J: `sudo service neo4j-service start`, `sudo service neo4j-service stop`

-Couchbase: `sudo /etc/init.d/couchbase-server start`, `sudo /etc/init.d/couchbase-server stop`

 Next, set up the server settings.
 Instructions are located in the section [Server Settings](#GSServerSettingsToc)